Frequently Asked Questions (FAQs)

 What is "financial need"?

-Financial need is the difference between your cost of attendance and the amount of money your family is expected to contribute (EFC).
-The formula is: COA minus EFC minus other aid = Financial Need.
+Financial need is the difference between your cost of attendance and the amount of money your student aid index (SAI).
+The formula is: COA minus SAI minus other aid = Financial Need.
 The need amount represents the limit of your eligibility to participate in need based programs which include grants, subsidized Stafford Loans, and Federal Work Study.
 If your calculated need is -0-, you may qualify for non-need based aid such as unsubsidized Federal Loans and/or Federal Parent PLUS Loans.

 What is "unmet need"?